Zurich Insurance Group (ZFSVF) Receives a Hold from Jefferies

-In a report released today, Philip Kett from Jefferies maintained a Hold rating on Zurich Insurance Group (ZFSVF), with a price target of CHF360.00.
-The company’s shares closed last Wednesday at $422.58, close to its 52-week high of $447.60.
+In a report released yesterday, Philip Kett from Jefferies maintained a Hold rating on Zurich Insurance Group (ZFSVF), with a price target of CHF365.00.
+The company’s shares closed last Friday at $415.24.

 Kett has an average return of 9.7% when recommending Zurich Insurance Group.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Zurich Insurance Group with a $454.08 average price target, which is a 5.9% upside from current levels.
-In a report issued on January 27, Citigroup also downgraded the stock to Hold with a CHF390.00 price target.
+Currently, the analyst consensus on Zurich Insurance Group is a Moderate Buy with an average price target of $456.44, which is an 8.9% upside from current levels.
+In a report issued on February 11, RBC Capital also maintained a Hold rating on the stock with a CHF375.00 price target.

 See today’s analyst top recommended stocks >>